data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ## #   X25 <chr>, X26 <chr>, X27 <chr>, X28 <chr>, X29 <chr>, X30 <chr>, X31 <chr>
 ```

-The rows containing "Extraction Date:", "Updated:" and "Revised:" aren't
+The rows containing "Extraction Date:", "Updated:", and "Revised:" aren't
 actually rows.
 They're notes the authors left at the top of the dataset to show
 when the dataset was changed.

 `read_csv()` uses the first row as the variable names unless told otherwise, so
 we need to tell `read_csv()` to skip those lines using the `skip` argument.
 If
-we don't, `read_csv()` assumes the very first line--the one that says
+we don't, `read_csv()` assumes the very first line---the one that says
-"Extraction Date:"--is the correct row of variable names.
+"Extraction Date:"---is the correct row of variable names.
 That's why calling
 `read_csv()` without the `skip` argument results in column names like `X4`.
 When
 there's no obvious column name to read in, `read_csv()` names them `X[...]` and
-let's you know in a warning message.
+lets you know in a warning message.

 Try using `skip = 4` in your call to `read_csv()`: